Coleridge-Initiative-org/adrf-userdocs/docs/_source/security_requirements/tou.rst

 * Usage of public or private external websites on ADRF is strictly prohibited and should be reported immediately, this includes but is not limited to social media/networking websites.

-In order to access the ADRF every unser needs to ahere to these rules and sign the protocol on our website :termsuse:`Link to Terms of Use <>`.
+In order to access the ADRF every unser needs to ahere to these rules and sign the protocol on our website under :termsuse:`Terms of Use <>`.